marciob/marciob/README.md

 ---

-> 🧠 Philosophy: I believe software is one of the purest forms of creativity, and I'm always looking for ways to make it better.
+> 🚀 Vision: I believe software is one of the purest forms of creativity, and I'm always looking for ways to make it better.